What is a cloud agent runtime?

 What separates a cloud agent runtime from raw infrastructure

 Most teams building with AI agents start with an inference API and a thin execution wrapper.
 That works until the agent needs to install a Python package, open a browser session, write files to disk, or hold state between runs.
 At that point, the team is no longer choosing a model.
-They are choosing an execution environment.
+They are choosing a runtime environment.

 A cloud agent runtime sits at that boundary.
 It gives each agent its own isolated, machine-like environment with a filesystem, shell, package managers, browser tooling, and controlled network access.
-It owns the lifecycle: how the environment is created, how state persists between runs, how secrets are projected, and how the setup restores from a snapshot instead of rebuilding from scratch.
+It owns the lifecycle: how the environment is created, how files and package installs persist between runs, how secrets are projected, and how the setup carries forward instead of rebuilding from scratch every time.

 The difference from a raw sandbox is scope.
 A sandbox runs code in isolation.
 A runtime adds persistence, controls, agent identity, and harness portability on top of that isolation.
-When your team swaps Claude Code for another harness, or compares two harnesses side by side, the runtime keeps the environment, secrets, and snapshot model stable across the change.
+When your team swaps one harness for another, or compares two harnesses side by side, the runtime keeps the environment, secrets, and configuration stable across the change.

 This matters because agent workloads keep getting heavier.
-Browser automation, data pipelines, media processing, multi-step research tasks; these are not prompt-and-response interactions.
+Browser automation, data pipelines, media processing, and multi-step research tasks are not prompt-and-response interactions.
 They behave like small computers.
 The infrastructure question changes when the workload behaves like a computer.
 The cloud agent runtime category exists to answer it.

 FAQ